46 Eye-Opening LinkedIn Statistics for 2020

 As the world’s largest professional networking site, LinkedIn connects industry professionals with each other and helps those actively seeking employment discover job opportunities.
 It is a powerful channel for establishing thought leadership, an inevitable part of a marketer’s digital strategy, and a nearly inexhaustible source of long-form, high-quality content.
 Let’s see how all of this translates into numbers by analyzing the statistics listed below.

-- The network has 303 million active monthly users, 40% of which visit the site daily.
+- LinkedIn has 303 million active users per month, 40% of which visit it daily.

 LinkedIn User Statistics